holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_abstraction/01_the_art_of_abstraction/lesson_plan.md

     - If guessed quickly, what could be removed?
 If couldn't guess, what should be added?
 - Discussion:
     - What was easy and what was hard about identifying the images?
-    - How did you know that determine that something was necessary while drawing?
+    - How did you determine that something was necessary while drawing?
     - What were some cool things we saw?
     - Do you like abstract art?
     - Abstract thinking is part of development.
 What does this mean?